-Where, in the exercise of its reasonable discretion, the Carrier decides that the passenger has engaged in prohibited conduct described above, the Carrier may impose any combination of the following sanctions:
+Where, in the exercise of its reasonable discretion, the carrier decides that the passenger has engaged in prohibited conduct described above, the carrier may impose any combination of the following sanctions:

-a) Removal of the passenger at any point; and/or
+- a) Removal of the passenger at any point; - b) Probation

-b) Probation

-The Carrier may stipulate that the passenger is to follow certain probationary conditions, such as not engaging in prohibited conduct, in order for the Carrier to provide transport to said passenger.
-Such probationary conditions may be imposed for any length of time, which, in the exercise of the Carrier's reasonable discretion, is necessary to ensure the passenger's continued compliance in continued avoidance of prohibited conduct; and c) Refuse to transport the passenger
+The carrier may stipulate that the passenger is to follow certain probationary conditions, such as do not engage in prohibited conduct, in order for the carrier to provide transport to said passenger.
+Such probationary conditions may be imposed for any length of time, which, in the exercise of the carrier's reasonable discretion, is necessary to ensure the passenger's continued compliance in continued avoidance of prohibited conduct, and c) Refuse to transport the passenger

 The length of such refusals to transport may range from a one-time to an indefinite up to lifetime ban.
-The length of the refusal period will be in the Carrier's reasonable discretion, and will be for a period commensurate with the nature of the prohibited conduct and until the Carrier is satisfied that the passenger no longer constitutes a threat to the safety of other passengers, crew or the aircraft or to the comfort of the other passengers or crew; the unhindered performance of the crew members in their duty aboard the aircraft; or the safe and adequate flight operations.
+The length of the refusal period will be in the carrier's reasonable discretion, and will be for a period commensurate with the nature of the prohibited conduct and until the carrier is satisfied that the passenger no longer constitutes a threat to the safety of other passengers, crew or the aircraft or to the comfort of the other passengers or crew; the unhindered performance of the crew members in their duty aboard the aircraft; or the safe and adequate flight operations.
 The following conduct will automatically result in an indefinite ban, up to lifetime ban:

-i.
-The person continues to interfere with the performance of a crew member's duties notwithstanding verbal warnings by the crew to stop such behaviour;
+- i.
+The person continues to interfere with the performance of a crew member's duties notwithstanding verbal warnings by the crew to stop such behavior; - ii.

-- ii.
 The person injures or subjects to a credible threat of injury a crew member or other passenger; - iii.
 The person has a conduct that requires an unscheduled landing and/or the use of restraints such as ties or handcuffs; - iv.
-The person repeats a prohibited conduct after receiving a notice of probation as mentioned in (2) above;
+The person repeats a prohibited conduct after receiving a notice of probation as mentioned in (b) above;

-These remedies are without prejudice to the Carrier's other rights and recourses, namely to seek recovery of any damage resulting from prohibited conduct or as otherwise provided in the Carrier's tariff, or the filing of criminal or statutory charges.
+These remedies are without prejudice to carrier's other rights and recourses, namely to seek recovery of any damage resulting from prohibited conduct or as otherwise provided in the carrier's tariff, including the recourses provided in the Aeroplan member's guide or the filing of criminal or statutory charges.